How We Rank Online MBA Programs

 About the Data We Use

-The NCES relies on IPEDS for its data.
-Both the NCES and IPEDS are quality sources of data managed by the federal government.
-IPEDS gathers data annually from 6,400 colleges, universities, and technical institutions.
+The NCES established IPEDS to collect and publish higher education data.
+Both the NCES and IPEDS are quality data sources managed by the federal government.
+IPEDS gathers data annually from thousands of colleges, universities, and technical institutions.

-We use IPEDS data as it becomes available to ensure our lists are current.
-Certain data points may be updated more or less frequently than once a year.
+We frequently update our rankings with the latest IPEDS data.
+Some data points may receive updates more or less frequently than once a year.
 In these cases, we update our ranking lists when new data is available.

 Our Ranking Methodology for MBA Programs